-The Malayalam, Tamil, and Telugu were originally the same people who spoke the same language called Kui.
+The Malayalam, Tamil, and Telugu were originally the same people.
 Malayalam were the L who moved south along the West Coast when their homeland (Rann of Kutch) was submerged.
 Tamil were the H who moved south from the Trikuta along the Wainganga river.
 Telugu were the H who lived at the Trikuta until they were forced to vacate by the global drought.

-The original Kui language of the West Coast of 40,000 years ago was preserved only by the H at the Trikuta, and was carried with them to the Mahanadi.
+The original Kui language of the West Coast was preserved only by the H at the Trikuta, and was carried with them to the Mahanadi.
 It is now lost.
 It was transformed into many dialects and languages.

-In the map presented below 301 = Kurux, 304 = Kisan, 314 = Kui, 315 = Kuvi, 319 = Savara, 320 = Konda-Dora, 322 = Manna-Dora, 325 = Dandami Maria, 326 = Koya, 232 = Kupia (Valmiki).
-The white space along the coast line is the Telugu language.
+In the map presented below 301 = Kurux, 304 = Kisan, 314 = Kui, 315 = Kuvi, 319 = Savara, 320 = Konda-Dora, 322 = Manna-Dora, 325 = Dandami Maria, 326 = Koya, and 232 = Kupia (Valmiki).
+The white space along the coast line is the Telugu.

-The original Kui was split into two separate groups at the Indravati reservoir.
+The Kui people were split into two separate groups at the Indravati reservoir.
 One group went west along the Indravati river to the Telangana State, and the other went south along the Nagavalli river to the Andhra Pradesh State.

-The Kui people along the coast line mixed with the Grandhika people.
-Telugu is a mixture of only Kui and Grandhika to facilitate communication between the two.
+The Kui people along the coast mixed with the Grandhika people.
 Grandhika were the DNA J2b who lived along the Ken river a tributary of the Yamuna at the Trikuta.
+Telugu was a mixture of only Kui and Grandhika to facilitate communications between the two.

-The above map is generated from the Census 2011.
-The Grandhika dialect on the coast (232) was originally called Valmiki.
+The above map is generated from the Census 2011 data.
+The Grandhika (232) dialect on the coast was originally called Valmiki.
 It is now called Andhra.

-YES, the original Ramayana was composed in the Valmiki (232) by Agni people on the coast to record the exodus from the Trikuta to Mahanadi.
+YES, the original Ramayana was composed in the Valmiki (232) by Grandhika people on the coast to record the exodus from the Trikuta to Mahanadi.
 That is why it was called Valmiki Ramayana.
 Valmiki was a dialect not a person.
 It was a historically accurate account of Hindu history of 2,200 BCE at the Trikuta.
 It traced the Grandhika migration path with pinpoint accuracy.

-The Rishi Valmiki was a fiction invented by the unethical Persians on the Greek payroll who deliberately vandalized the Ramayana.
+It was a textbook on Trikuta Geography, pure logic.
+It was an accurate Cultural Anthropology of the people at the Trikuta.
+The Rishi Valmiki was invented by the unethical Persians on the Greek payroll who vandalized the Ramayana.
 The vandalism was financed by the Greeks.